The Advantages and Disadvantages of Temping

 Of course, a down-side exists for temporary work:

-- Temp jobs are, by definition, short term, usually less than a month.
-If you want a longer job without making a full commitment to the employer as a "permanent" employee, freelancing or contracting can be a very good option.
+- Temp jobs are, by definition, short term, usually less than a month, often less than a week.
+If you want a longer term job without making a full commitment to the employer as a "permanent" employee, freelancing or contracting can be a better good option.

 - Many temps report feeling isolated and not well-respected by other employees.
 I'm sure this varies by organization and "corporate culture," but it happens.